B1aZer/game-project/README.md

 So it's like throttle to holding buttons.
 5. left button should behave like right button.
 In a sense - it only activates when button released and power equal to holding amount (or standard if pressed once).
 6. Gravity or drag ?
 We should make trajectory unpredictable, either with small random amount or not showing full trajectory.
 We can show trajectory image on a gun for example, but not showing where ball will drop.
 Probably would need to make proto with each typ.e

+7. Move camera a little duting aiming but leave UI in place.
+Aim Constraint component?
+8.